AI-Assisted Scientific Assessment: A Case Study on Climate Change: Assessment Workflow

 \section{Assessment Workflow}

 The experiment was designed to approximate key features of IPCC-like assessments, including phased scoping, drafting, and iterative revision under explicit time constraints.
 The experiment took place over 5 weeks between November and December 2025.
 It involved a deliberately heterogeneous group of 13 climate scientists, spanning diverse sub-fields, with extensive experience as leads on IPCC and other institutional reports, and with varying levels of prior expertise on the Atlantic Meridional Overturning Circulation (AMOC), only a minority of whom had previously published directly on the topic.
+All 13 experts participated in writing --- rather than a smaller core team with separate reviewers --- to approximate the real IPCC conditions where diverse interdisciplinary skills contribute directly to the assessment text, and where a sufficiently diverse group mitigates individual bias.
 The process was executed in three \emph{phases}.
 Table~\ref{tab:top-metrics} reports high-level statistics about the process.

-\paragraph{Phase 1 (Outline):} The \assistant generated an outline for a 10-page scientific assessment on AMOC's stability.
+\paragraph{Phase 1 (Outline):} The \assistant generated an outline for a 10-page scientific assessment on the stability of AMOC.
 Afterwards, the scientists edited the draft to produce the final outline and assigned themselves to specific sections.
 In Phase 1, we used Gemini 2.5 Pro as the LLM.
-Figure~\ref{fig:history-flow-outline} plots the history flow for the outline development.
+Figure~\ref{fig:history-flow-outline} plots the history flow for the development of the outline.